rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

 Note that the type-1 sectioning nodes can be understood as the most fundamental type of sectioning nodes.
-That is, because no design is complete (i.e. total with regards to all nodes of a tree) without this type of sectioning nodes.
+That is, because no design is complete (i.e. total with regards to all nodes of a tree) without these sectioning nodes.

 <!-- ======================================================================= -->
 ## type-2, next sibling